gvbyte/terraform-cheatsheet/terraform.md

 $ brew install terraform
 ```

-* Second, verify the installation using the --version flag or version command
+* Verify the installation using the --version flag or version command

 ```
 $ terraform version